crisvond/Auto-Token-Distribution/README.md

 ---

 Feel free to explore the code and modify the project according to your needs.
-If you encounter any issues, don’t hesitate to ask for help!

----

-This updated README now includes detailed instructions for setting up Chainlink Keepers, which automates the reward distribution process without manual intervention.
-Let me know if you need any further adjustments!